-Olds College is the largest agricultural college in Alberta.
-It is more than a century old, and maintains the small class sizes and hands-on training it has had since the college opened in 1913.
-The majority of its approximately 1,400 students attend the main campus in the town of Olds, while the remainder study at its Calgary site, which is home to the school’s Fashion Institute.
+Olds College is the largest agricultural college in Alberta and maintains the small class sizes and hands-on training it has had since the college opened more than a century ago.
+The majority of its approximately 1,400 students attend the main campus in the town of Olds, while the remainder study at the Calgary site, which is home to the school’s Fashion Institute.

-Olds’s extensive learning facilities include the new Olds College Smart Farm—a “farm of the future” that uses the latest technologies to improve productivity while using resources sustainably.
+The extensive learning facilities include the new Olds College Smart Farm—a “farm of the future” that employs the latest technologies to improve productivity and uses resources sustainably.
 The 2,000-acre farm is home to 160 cows and 120 sheep, as well as the Smart Ag Innovation Centre, which houses and analyzes data from the farm.

 Applied research in agriculture, horticulture, and land and environmental management takes place at the Olds College Centre for Innovation.
-It incorporates four full-scale laboratories and specialized facilities like the Technology Access Centre for Livestock Production, as well as 25 acres of botanical gardens and constructed wetlands.
+It incorporates four full-scale laboratories and specialized facilities, including the Technology Access Centre for Livestock Production, as well as 25 acres of botanical gardens and constructed wetlands.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-graduate)||Residence offerings|

-- Brewmaster and Brewery Operations Management: This program provides hands-on training in researching and developing recipes, along with sourcing locally grown ingredients.
+- Brewmaster and Brewery Operations Management: Students get hands-on training to research and develop recipes and also source locally grown ingredients.

-- Precision Agriculture—Techgronomy Diploma: This new program prepares graduates for careers that require a deep understanding of the connectedness between agronomy and technology.
+- Precision Agriculture—Techgronomy Diploma: Students prepare for careers that require a deep understanding of the relationship between agronomy and technology.

 - Agricultural Management